Amazon parrot: Aviculture

 Low (2005) describes adaptability and joyfulness as the special positive attributes of the genus from an avicultural perspective.
-The yellow-headed amazon, yellow-naped amazon, and turquoise-fronted amazon are some of the species which are commonly kept as pets.
+The yellow-headed amazon, yellow-naped amazon, and turquoise-fronted amazon are some of the species commonly kept as pets.
 They can live for 30 to 50 years, with one report of a yellow-crowned amazon living for 56 years in captivity.
-However, some amazons can have hormonally-induced aggressiveness and attack their owners, which has led to owners seeking behavior modification for their parrots.
-On the other hand, unlike many other amazon species, the lilacine amazon and mealy amazon are said to possess gentle, easy-going and affectionate temperaments.
+Some amazons, though, can have hormonally induced aggressiveness and attack their owners, which has led to owners seeking behavior modification for their parrots.
+Conversely, unlike many other amazon species, the lilacine amazon and mealy amazon are said to possess gentle, easy-going and affectionate temperaments.
 To maintain health and happiness, pet parrots require much more training than domesticated animals such as dogs or even cats.
 They require understanding, manipulative toys, and rewards for good pet-like behavior, or they can develop quite aggressive behaviors (particularly male birds), which can be clearly observed through the bird's body language - pinning the eyes, flaring the tail, raising the head and neck feathers and engaging in a "macho strut".
 They have a strong, innate need to chew; thus, they require safe, destructible toys.
 One of the main problems amazon parrots face in captivity is obesity, which can be avoided with the correct diet and exercise.
-Within captivity, it is recommended to feed amazon parrots a variety of food, mostly consisting of pelleted food.
-Seeds should never be used as a whole diet and should be used as part of a balanced diet, balanced with food such as fresh fruit (except avocado, which is toxic to parrots) and vegetables, with nuts and seed provided only in moderation.
+Within captivity, feeding amazon parrots a variety of food, mostly consisting of pelleted food, is recommended.
+Seeds should never be used as a whole diet and should be used as part of a balanced diet, balanced with food such as fresh fruit (except avocado, which is toxic to parrots) and vegetables, with nuts and seeds provided only in moderation.
 Amazon parrots should also be given opportunities to forage for food instead of simply being given it, as they are motivated to forage even when an easier alternative is available.

 Amazon parrots should be given a dark and quiet sleeping area.
-It is recommended to give the bird either downtime and naps or to keep them in total darkness for 12 hours so they can rest.
-Parrots also need to be bathed or sprayed with water once every week to allow for bathing behaviors.
+Giving the bird either downtime and naps or to keep them in total darkness for 12 hours so they can rest is suggested.
+Parrots also need to be bathed or sprayed with water once per week to allow for bathing behaviors.